gusmiller/CMS-Database/README.md

 </ul>

 ### Data Validation and Flow
-As mentioned before validations are important in a CRM database.
+As mentioned before validations are important in a CMS Employee database.
 The application does all sorts of validations.
 Taking the Roles as an example: We are promoting an employee to a new Role.
 Application should allow user to change employee's current Role to a new one -the promoted Role.
 These are the application steps in the process:

 <details style="margin-bottom: 25px; margin-top: 25px;">
 	<summary>1.
 Select option to update Employee's Role from the dropdown list.</summary>